jamie33o/Code-Innovate-Chat-Hub/README.md

     * Navigate to the *Deploy* tab
     * Click on *Connect to Github* and search for your repository
     * Navigate to the *Settings* tab
-    * Reveal Config Vars and add your Cloudinary, Database URL (from Heroku-Postgres) and Secret key.
+    * Reveal Config Vars and add your aws, Database URL and Secret key.

-3. Deployment on Heroku
+1. Deployment on Heroku

     * Go to the Deploy tab.
     * Choose the main branch for deploying and enable automatic deployment